bndtools/bnd/docs/_chapters/250-resolving.md

 		bnd remote distro -o container-5.6.7.jar container 5.6.7

-3. Take the jar `container-5.6.7.jar` created in 2. and place it into the the directory containing the bndrun file that is used to resolve your deployment jars.
+3. Take the jar `container-5.6.7.jar` created in 2. and place it into the directory containing the bndrun file that is used to resolve your deployment jars.
 4. in the bndrun file add:

 		-distro: ${.}/container-5.6.7.jar;version=file